PiKeyAr/sa1-dc-hd/README.md

 - Less choppy ocean in Emerald Coast (similar to Dreamcast Conversion for SADX PC).
 - Some levels have better level draw distance.

+**LIST OF CHEAT CODES**
+- All characters unlocked in Adventure Mode.
+- Easy fishing (infinite rod tension).

 All patches are optional and can be toggled individually before building the image.
+Cheat codes can be toggled in flycast's Cheats menu.

 **PREREQUISITES**